 To say that nothing much has happened in the world of dance in the last 50 years is a complete and blatant disregard for the thousands and thousands of hours that millions of dancers around the world of every style and form have poured their hearts and souls into.
 I am thoroughly disappointed in Alexandra Villarreal, the writer of a Huffington Post article that just grinds my gears.

 Don't get me wrong, I like Maddie Ziegler and the way she has managed to land herself some neat roles in various music videos and TV shows thanks to her talent and young age.
 But for someone to so blindly believe that she is somehow single-handedly responsible for saving the dance world is pure blasphemy.

-Before injuries took me from dance at 16, I trained 35+ hours per week, in styles ranging from ballet to contemporary, jazz, hip hop, musical theatre, modern and lyrical, earning coveted awards and being accepted into prestigious dance schools.
-Yet my injuries, including two fractured vertebrae and broken bones in my feet, in no way lessen the impact I made on the dance world.
+Before injuries took dance away from me at just 16, I trained 35+ hours per week, in styles ranging from ballet to contemporary, jazz, hip hop, musical theatre, modern and lyrical.
+Throughout my training, I earned numerous coveted awards and was accepted into a number of prestigious dance schools.
+My injuries, including two fractured vertebrae and broken bones in my feet and ankles, in no way lessen the impact I made on the dance world.
 And what millions of others do every single day.

 In today's increasingly fast-paced world, ideas and creativity are flowing faster than they have ever been.
 Every single dancer is an artist, not just the ones who land themselves deals on music videos that are more in the public eye than a live performance on stage given by companies around the world.